Do you want to get back to doing what you love? Fast?

 What is Shockwave Therapy?

 Shockwave therapy, also known as extracorporeal shockwave therapy (ESWT), is a non-invasive treatment that involves delivering high-energy acoustic waves to injured or painful areas of the body.
 It is commonly used to treat a variety of musculoskeletal conditions, particularly those involving tendons and ligaments.
-It has been used in the treatment of kidney stones since the 1980’s and once the biological effects of shockwave therapy was understood, it was adopted in the fields of orthopaedics and traumatology.
+It has been used in the treatment of kidney stones since the 1980’s, and once the biological effects of shockwave therapy were understood, it was adopted in the fields of orthopaedics and traumatology.
 It is now routinely offered as an additional treatment mode in physiotherapy clinics.

 How does it work?